 - Staff knew people's individual needs and preferences well as they worked closely with them, some for several years, and understood their care plans. - People's care plans were personalised.
 They detailed their health needs, backgrounds, personalities, those who were important to them and how they preferred to receive their care.
 Care plans were kept up to date so they remained reliable for staff to follow. - Each person had a personalised activity programme in place based on their interests and staff supported people to do the activities they enjoyed.
-One relative told us, "They take him out a lot trampolining.
-I think he has enough to do."
 Visitors were welcomed to the scheme, following suitable guidance to reduce the risk of COVID-19 outbreaks.